zjw49246/production-stack/tutorials/02-basic-vllm-config.md

 ## Step 2: Applying the Configuration

-1. Deploy the configuration using Helm:
+Deploy the configuration using Helm:

 ```bash
 helm repo add vllm https://vllm-project.github.io/production-stack
 helm install vllm vllm/production-stack -f tutorials/assets/values-02-basic-config.yaml
 ```

-### Expected Output
+Expected output:

 You should see output indicating the successful deployment of the Helm chart:

 ```plaintext